Maistho/maistho.github.io/_posts/2014-06-04-my-first-post.md

 ---
 layout: post
-title: my first post!
+title: My first post!
 ---
-My first post!
+This is my first post to the blog.
+I'm currently testing different layouts